julianlpowers/blog/src/content/posts/embed_jupyter.md

 ---
 ### Step 1: Deploy your JupyterLite website on GitHub pages

-We need a place to store the notebooks and a kernel to run Python in the browser -- no server required.
+We need a place to store the notebooks and a kernel torun Python in the browser -- no server required.
 JupyterLite uses the Pyodide kernel.
 Follow the instructions [here](https://jupyterlite.readthedocs.io/en/latest/quickstart/deploy.html) to clone the JupyterLite demo and deploy using GitHub pages.

 ![1756100428997](image/embed_jupyter/1756100428997.gif)Step 2: Place custom a notebook file in the `content` folder of the repo.
 Push changes to update.